Olafaloofian/Using-ContextAPI-HOC/README.md

 export const AppContext = React.createContext()

 export default class ContextProvider extends React.Component {
-  // Did you know you can shortcut the constructor and super by declaring state like this?
+  // Did you know you can shortcut the constructor and super by writing state like this?
 Try it out if you haven’t! state = {
-    contextKey1 : ‘contextValue1’,
+    contextKey1 : 'contextValue1',
-    contextKey2: ‘contextValue2’,
+    contextKey2: 'contextValue2',
     methods: {
       updateKey1: () => {
-        this.setState({ contextKey1: ‘newValue’ })
+        this.setState({ contextKey1: 'newValue' })
       }
     }
   }